VaishnaviRShinde/Identifying-Fake-Job-Listings/README.md

-# Identifying-Fake-Job-Listings
+This project focuses on identifying fraudulent job listings in the digital employment market using Natural Language Processing (NLP) and machine learning techniques.
+Our team cleaned and structured the dataset with Generative AI models and built a Random Forest classifier to predict fake job postings.
+The model achieved a 96% accuracy rate, providing a scalable solution to enhance job platform security.

-The main objective of this project is to use machine learning and natural language processing (NLP) to detect fraudulent job listings in the online job market.
-Using generative AI models,we tidied and organized the dataset and created a Random Forest classifier to identify phony job posts.
+Technologies used: Python, Scikit-learn, BERT, TF-IDF, Random Forest, and Generative AI.